 While some smaller hernias do not require surgery, if you are experiencing any discomfort or pain then surgery most likely is required.
 During surgery, the hernia sac is removed, and a layer of synthetic mesh is used to strengthen the abdominal wall.
 This method prevents another hernia from forming.

 Depending on your personal preference, along with your surgeon’s recommendation, there are three different types of hernia surgeries available: open, laparoscopic and robotic.

-The robotic surgery system is a great option for complex recurrent hernias and hernias in obese patients.
-Da Vinci surgical suites feature the area’s most advanced technology – including a state-of-the-art HD video system that provides superb visualization during laparoscopic hernia surgical procedures.
+Longstreet Clinic also offers da Vinci robotic laparoscopic hernia repair.
+This cutting-edge method typically provides a decrease in hernia recurrence and post-operation pain.
+It also eliminates post-op seroma, a frequent wound complication.
+Robotic surgery is a great option for complex, recurrent hernias and hernias in obese patients.
+Da Vinci surgical suites at Northeast Georgia Medical Center feature the area’s most advanced technology – including a state-of-the-art HD video system that provides superb visualization during laparoscopic hernia surgical procedures.